renatatoth/my-components/footers/simple-footer/README.md

 # Simple Footer

-This is a simple made while studying with CodeBerry.
+This is a simple footer made while studying with CodeBerry.